 For a long time consumers have known that banks sometimes charge confusing hidden fees when spending in a foreign currency, and we put up with them because of the convenience, but how much is your bank really charging you?
-And are there hassle free options for managing your international spend that can also provide the best FX rate?
+And are there hassle free options for managing your international spend that can also provide the best live exchange rates?

-Although your bank may claim to be offering you the best FX rates, the additional charges may outweigh any potential savings you could make.
+Although your bank may claim to be offering you the best exchange rates, the additional charges may outweigh any potential savings you could make.
 But what is your bank charging you for?

 High Street Banks often have hefty charges per transaction, for example Lloyds Bank charges 2.99% a transaction fee for all payments made abroad using their Debit Card and an extra £1.50 for ATM withdrawals.